Justin-Tan/high-fidelity-generative-compression/README.md

 ```
 python3 train.py --model_type compression_gan --regime low --n_steps 1e6 --warmstart --ckpt path/to/base/checkpoint
 ```
+* Training for 1e5 steps using a batch size of 16 was sufficient to get reasonable results at sub-0.01 `bpp` on average.
+If you get out-of-memory errors try reducing the number of residual blocks in the generator (default 7, the original paper used 9), decreasing the batch size, or training on smaller crops (default `256 x 256`).

 ### Compression
 * To obtain a _theoretical_ measure of the bitrate under some trained model, run `compress.py`.
 This will report the bits-per-pixel attainable by the compressed representation (`bpp`) and other fun metrics and perform a forward pass through the model to obtain the reconstructed image.